mlvrkhn/bluebird-api/README.md

 - display info on click
 - bankrupt companies are displayed with bold
 - link to website and email

-## Nice to have:
-- more functionality if you want

-## TODO
-- Prop Types

 ## Project features:
 - upload and use external fonts via file-loader,
 - type checking with PropTypes,